Create and Connect a Remote GKE Cluster to Data Lakehouse

 to see this:

-Here you can notice the ilum-core service changed its type to LoadBalancer and got public ip.
+Here you can notice the ilum-core, ilum-grpc and minio services changed their type to LoadBalancer and got public IP.

 apiVersion: v1